 BC Bus Pass

-Offers a reduced cost, annual bus pass for low income seniors and clients receiving disability assistance from the Province of British Columbia.
+Offers a lower cost, annual bus pass for low-income seniors, people receiving disability assistance, and others that qualify.
 Valid in communities serviced by BC Transit or TransLink.
 Valid for the eligible rider and is non-transferable.
-Handy Dart is not included Cost is $45 per year and not prorated.
-To qualify, must be receiving any of following:

 BC Ferries Discounts

 Seniors: BC Free sailing between Monday - Thursday for seniors on passenger fares on some routes and sailings.
 Not available for some peak dates and routes (exact days and routes on website).
 Also offer discounts for people with disabilities (need to apply for a BC Ferries Accessibility Fare Identification Card).

 For seniors, 65 years and older and aimed at helping individuals stay in their homes.
 Offers transportation to appointments, light housekeeping, yard work, social programs, friendly visitors and grocery shopping.
 A small fee for some services, on a sliding scale depending on income.
 Services vary somewhat depending on region so call for further details.

 Learn more about Better at Home.